-Winners of the Graduate Competitive Division of this internal ethics case competition will be automatically considered to compete in the Aspen Case Competition, as well as the International Business Ethics Case Competition (IBECC).**
+Winners of the Graduate Competitive Division of this internal ethics case competition will be automatically considered to compete in the International Business Ethics and Sustainability Case Competition (IBESCC) and the International Business Ethics Case Competition (IBECC).**